 Figure 3b shows the calculated behavior of PMWE at 56 MHz for larger dust radii (4 nm).
-The electron temperature enhancement ratio is assumed to be 3 and 4 to be consistent with the experimental observations by Havnes et al., (2011) which predicted $T_e/T_i \sim 3$ for the altitude range 60 to 62 km.
+The electron temperature enhancement ratio is assumed to be 3 and 4 for consistency with the experimental observations by Havnes et al. [2011] which predicted $T_e/T_i \sim 3$ for the altitude range 60 to 62 km.
 Three sets of parameters with $r_d = 4$ nm are used to determine the dust parameters associated with Figure 2.
 The main difference between the observations and computational model is the fall time or the time for the minimum amplitude of 0.2 after the heater turn-on to be reached.
 The observation shows a fall time less than 4 s, but Figure 3b represents a slow decay of the order of 10-15 s.
 This is mainly due to small particle sizes used in the simulation.
-The sharp decrease in the experimental data could be a result of enhanced D-region absorption.
+The sharp decrease in the experimental data could be a result of enhanced D region absorption.
 The minimum amplitude matches the observations well.
-The dashed line $(T_e/T_i=4, n_d=60\%)$ and solid black line $(T_e/T_i=3,\ n_d=65\%)$ show the turn-off overshoot amplitude of 1.2 which is consistent with observations (Figure 2).
-The main difference between Figures 3a and 3b is the behavior of radar signal after the heater turn-off.
+The dashed line ($T_e/T_i = 4$, $n_d = 60\%$) and solid black line ($T_e/T_i = 3$, $n_d = 65\%$) show the turnoff overshoot amplitude of 1.2 which is consistent with observations (Figure 2).
+The main difference between Figures 3a and 3b is the behavior of radar signal after the heater turnoff.
 As can be seen in Figure 3b, the amplitude of radar echo decreases to values below 1 and then recovers to the value before heater turn-on.
-Therefore, increasing the dust radius to 4 nm can not produce similar results to the observations after the heater turn-off.
+Therefore, increasing the dust radius to 4 nm cannot produce similar results to the observations after the heater turnoff.

-Three main parameters have been considered to compare the comutational results with the observations.
-The mimimum amplitude of radar echoes at 56 MHz during heating, the time that the maximum turn-off overshoot is reached, and decay of radar echoes to their initial value during heater turn-off (relaxation time) are the main characteristics of radar signal considered to compare the model and the observations.
-As discussed above and a close comparision of Figures 3a and 3b with the observations illustrated in Figure 2 shows that smaller dust particles ( $\sim 2$ nm) produce the best agreement with the experimental data.
+Three main parameters have been considered to compare the computational results with the observations.
+The minimum amplitude of radar echoes at 56 MHz during heating, the time that the maximum turnoff overshoot is reached, and decay of radar echoes to their initial value during heater turnoff (relaxation time) are the main characteristics of radar signal that are considered to compare the model and the observations.
+As discussed above and a close comparison of Figures 3a and 3b with the observations illustrated in Figure 2 shows that smaller dust particles (~2 nm) produce the best agreement with the experimental data.

 3.2.
-Case study II (224 MHz)
+Case Study II (224 MHz)

-Belova et al., (2008) presented the overshoot effect during active modulation of PMWE detected by VHF radar (224 MHz).
-A sharp decrease in power within 2 s after X-mode turn-on and a sharp increase after turn-off were observed during PMWE modulation.
-As can be seen in Figure 4, the data recorded during this experiment show a 50 % decrease in echo strength when the heater was turned-on.
+Belova et al. [2008] presented the overshoot effect during active modulation of PMWE detected by VHF radar (224 MHz).
+A sharp decrease in power within 2 s after X mode turn-on and a sharp increase after turnoff were observed during PMWE modulation.
+As can be seen in Figure 4, the data recorded during this experiment show a 50% decrease in echo strength when the heater was turned on.
 The heater was on for 20 s and off for 160 s.
-No recovery was observed during heating that was attributed to the existence of dust particles with radii larger than 10 nm (Belova et al., 2008).
-The echo strength increases about 50% beyond the undisturbed level within 2 s after heater turn-off.
+No recovery was observed during heating that was attributed to the existence of dust particles with radii larger than 10 nm ([Belova et al., 2008]).
+The echo strength increases about 50% beyond the undisturbed level within 2 s after heater turnoff.
 The relaxation time of echo power to the undisturbed level is about 20 s.